bitweft/bitweft.github.io/_posts/2020/12/2020-12-26-look-beyond-design-specifications.md

 to perform the action correctly.
 Then, we should collaborate with the team members to improve the design and also improve the overall experience of the product.

-Of course the light switch incident might not seem like a critical design flaw case.
+Of course, this light switch issue might not seem like a critical design flaw.
 It only takes a few seconds to correct the mistake and doesn’t really cause any harm.
-But, a design flaw in some applications that we might be building could cause more damage.
+However, a design flaw in some applications that we might be building could cause more damage.

 Imagine building a navigation app whose counter-intuitive design makes the driver look at the screen for a few seconds longer in order to comprehend the instructions.
 It could lead to accidents and fatalities.